jamiegyoung/chyll/README.md

 ```sh
 yarn
 ```
+7. Within `server/src/` copy and rename `config-template.json` to `config.json` and insert your details

+## Database setup
+A sql file has been provided in order to create the required table

+## Usage
-1. Then start the server with
+1. Start the server with
 ```
 yarn start
 ```